tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-30-leveraging-property-based-testing.markdown

   UpgradeRequired
 ```

 Again, The reason is HTTP Status Code `426 (UpgradeRequired)` is not supported is Suave at this point of writing.
-Let's patch this too by adding this to list `unSupportedSuaveHttpCodes`.
+Let's patch this too by adding this to the list `unSupportedSuaveHttpCodes`.

 ```fsharp
 // ...